Inioluwa2003/Inioluwa2003/README.md

 - 👋 Hi, I’m Inioluwa
-- 👀 I’m interested in Front-end web development
+- 👀 I’m interested in Front-end web development and technical writing
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Cybersecurity
-- 💞️ I’m looking to collaborate on beginner projects
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me on twitter @ini_adeyemo